Bahamas logo using CSS3

-I was admiring the simplicity of an Islands of the Bahamas billboard when a thought occured to me.
+I was admiring the simplicity of an Islands of the Bahamas billboard when a thought occurred to me.
 Could it be drawn using CSS rounded corners?

 The answer surprisingly, was yes.